Nnadozie/hackerrankNotes/README.md

 The idea behind interim solution failed. and this only performed 64% time, 99% memory

+Seems regex is generally a good technique for questions like this.
+Have a look at [javascript recursive regex sol](https://leetcode.com/problems/count-and-say/discuss/642001/Javascript100-runtime-Super-easy-recursive)

 # Hackerrank SQL Solutions

 1 [Revising the Select Query](https://www.hackerrank.com/challenges/revising-the-select-query/problem)